You think you’re making all the right moves for your Cub Scouts, Scouts or Venturers, but do you really know?

 Units that plan ahead aren’t surprised by their score; they’re expecting it.

-Like a marathon runner checking his watch after each mile, a unit should check its scorecard regularly to aim for gold.
+Like a marathon runner checking her watch after each mile, a unit should check its scorecard regularly to aim for gold.

 Find all the Journey to Excellence information you need at this site.